dahankzter/skynet/README.md

 A typical transaction will come to an Initiator (via http for example) and be sent to a router that is providing the appropriate service to route that type of requests.
 The Router checks its routes and calls the services listed in its route configuration for that Route type.
 Routes also define whether a service can be called Asynchronously (fire and forget) or whether the router must wait for a response.
 For each service listed in the route the Router calls the service passing in the request and response objects.
 When all services are run, the router returns a response to the Initiator who is responsible for presenting the data to the remote client appropriately.
 In our HTTP example, this could mean translating to data using an HTML template, or an XML/JSON template.

-SkyNet MongoDB to store configuration data about the available services .
+SkyNet uses MongoDB to store configuration data about the available services .
 Configuration changes are pushed to Mongo, causing connected clients to immediately become aware of changed configurations.

-##Running Processes

-* Sending SIGUSR1 to a running process raises the log level one notch.
-* Sending SIGUSR2 to a running process lowers the log level one notch.
-* Sending SIGINT to a running process gracefully exits.

-##Customizing
-In skynetTest/myCompany there's a file with the input and output structs for your API service.
-Add your input fields and output fields to these.
-Don't forget to change the initiator code to accept these fields, too.
-Now modify the skynetTest/service/service.go file to do something real - retrieve data from your systems - and you've built an API service in Go.

 ##Documentation
 There are more (still kind of sparse) documents in the documentation folder.